 This loan is not based on financial need but must be within the cost of attendance determined by the university.
 The amount a parent can borrow is the difference between the cost of attendance and financial aid eligibility.
 For PLUS loans there will be a fixed rate of 6.84 percent.
 Repayment begins within 60 days of the full loan disbursement.
 Direct Plus Loan interest rates are subject to change in June 2016.
 There is also a Direct Plus origination fee of 4.272 percent for loans first disbursed from October 1, 2015 to October 1, 2016.
-Loans first disbused prior to October 1, 2015 will have a 4.292 percent origination fee deducted from the loan proceeds.
 Parents can choose to defer payments until six months after the student ceases to be at least a half-time student.
 Application forms are available online at: www.lynn.edu/loans.